 Has a sturdy, commercial-grade 3.0 HP motor.
 Features a high range of inclines (0-12%).
 Has a good-sized belt appropriate for taller runners.
 Folds up for simple storage.
 Has a 7-inch, Wifi-enabled display and numerous workout programs.
 Runs quietly.

-To use the iFit feature, you must have a subscription, which is costly.
+To use the iFit feature after the first year (which is free), you must have a subscription, which is costly.

 The simple foldable treadmill features 20 workout programs and can produce an incline of up to 10%.
 Deck is smaller than others, but it makes the treadmill a more compact option.
 The 2.6HP motor is tough enough to handle running and walking, and the treadmill has a sizable weight limit of 300 lbs.
 It's equipped with two speakers for a bit of extra music motivation.

 Various reports of delivery issues and in-transit damage.